jacopofar/wikipedia-category-graph/README.md

 Wikipedia category graph loader
 ========================

+## Archiving note:
+This project is now archived because it's not updated since 11 years and th only effect it has is to cause dependabot alerts :).
+It did work at the time and I assume it still does or can work with minimal changes to adapt to newer versions of neo4j.

 An implementation of the algorithm of the article "Automatically assigning Wikipedia articles to macro-categories".

 It loads the wikipedia category graph in a Neo4j embedded instance, then proceed to calculate the distance of each category from a set of chosen ones.